manojo/experiments/journal.md

 find a way to do `guard` or `peek`.

 Noticed that structs have changed in LMS.
 Will need to reintegrate that with Parsers at some point.

+#### 18.07

+Need to think about fusing the `rep(p){xs => xs.fold}`. `xs` is a List produced at runtime, and we do not want to produce a Generator.
+An alternative is to have a repFold combinator, but it seems a rather common pattern, so might be useful to fuse it.